denten-books/plain-text/3-format.md

 > want to define different rules of engagement for different types of users
 > and different types of security depending on the value of particular
 > objects.
 The rules defined by him shall govern the automated operations
 > enabled by data services and networking.
-The owner may also sell composite
+The owner may also want to sell
-> objects with different rules governing each constituent object
+> composite objects with different rules governing each constituent object
 > [@benson_method_1998].

 The data object, in this case, stands for any media content, from books to